MJovanovic40/jobfair23-backend-challenge/README.md

 the scope of this challenge isn't suitable for such a setup, and the service will use the HS256 algorithm signed with a secret key instead.

-For the time-based events, I am going to use the Spring Scheduler.
+For the time-based events, the service will implement the Scheduler.

 ## Requirements